-The Baxter Award was created in 1980 by the Society to honor persons who have made significant contributions to the preservation and interpretation of Grand River Valley history.
+The Baxter Award was created in 1980 by the society to honor persons who have made significant contributions to the preservation and interpretation of Grand River Valley history.
 Named in honor of Albert Baxter, one of Grand Rapids early historians who published, History of the City of Grand Rapids, Michigan in 1891.

-2015 marked 36 years of honoring these great men and women.
+2018 marks 38 years of honoring these great men and women.
 Thank you! — GRHS

 2017 Baxter Award Recipient